CarlosRCS9/minesweeper-API/thinking-process.md

 For data persistence, I'm going to use _Amazon DynamoDB_ for two reasons; the first one is that it is a document-based non-SQL database.
 So if we develop another game in our API, we will not fight with database schemas.
 The second reason is cost, as it provides a 25 GB free tier.

 I'll be using the [serverless](https://www.serverless.com) framework for the development.
 It provides an easy way to define the _AWS_ resources architecture with a single YAML file.

+# Day 2

+Today I'll be working on the game logic implementation with serverless.
+Then, I'll be using the jwt token from the user login endpoint to secure the game sessions to only be played by the user who created them.